Henry Parkman Jr.: Early life

 Parkman was born on April 26, 1894.
-His father, Henry Parkman Sr., was treasurer of the Providence Institute for Savings and served as a member of the Boston Common Council, Massachusetts House of Representatives, Massachusetts Senate, state prison commission, and a delegate to the Massachusetts Constitutional Convention of 1917.
+His father, Henry Parkman Sr., was treasurer of the Provident Institution for Savings and served as a member of the Boston Common Council, Massachusetts House of Representatives, Massachusetts Senate, state prison commission, and a delegate to the Massachusetts Constitutional Convention of 1917.
 Parkman graduated from Harvard College in 1915 and attended Harvard Law School for two years before leaving to serve in the United States Army.
 During World War I, Parkman was a captain in the 76th and 80th Infantry Divisions.
 After the war, Parkman went in the transportation business, delivering goods from New England manufacturers to the Pacific Coast via the Panama Canal.
 He later finished his legal studies at Northeastern University Law School and was admitted to the bar in 1924.
 He joined the firm of Putnam, Bell, Dutch & Santry.

 Political career

 On July 1, 1925, Parkman became the first person to announce his candidacy for the new 22-ward City Council.
 He was elected to represent Ward 5.
 In 1927, Parkman, a Republican, cast the deciding vote for John Heffernan, a Democrat, for council president.
 Heffernan's law office was in the same building as Parkman.

 In 1928 he challenged long-time party leader Charles Hiller Innes in a high-profile contest to be the 11th Congressional District delegate to the Republican National Convention.
 Parkman ran a campaign against bossism and stated that "Mr. Innes does not represent the party, but only a small number who have made a business out of politics".
 It was the first time in 26 years that Innes face a serious challenger.
 Parkman topped the ticket with 8,055 votes and his running mate, G. Gordon Watt received 7,082 to votes to Innes 6,017 his running mate, Walter R. Meins', 5,989 votes in a contest where the top two were elected.

 From 1929 to 1937, Parkman represented the 3rd Suffolk District in the Massachusetts Senate.

 In 1933, Parkman for Mayor of Boston as a reform candidate.
 Parkman was expected to receive the endorsement of the Good Government Association, however the group backed Frederick Mansfield instead.
 Parkman also lost the endorsement of the Republican city committee to Malcolm E. Nichols.
 Parkman received 12% of the vote, which placed him behind Mansfield (28%), Nichols (27%), and William J. Foley (25%) and ahead of Joseph F. O'Connell (4%) and Michael H. Sullivan (4%).

 In 1937, Parkman endorsed Democrat Maurice J. Tobin over fellow Republican Malcolm E. Nichols for Mayor of Boston.
 Tobin won the election appointed Parkman to the position of corporation counsel.
-He resigned the position on April 7, 1940 to run for the United States Senate seat held by David I. Walsh.
+He resigned the position on April 7, 1940, to run for the United States Senate seat held by David I. Walsh.
 Walsh defeated Parkman 56% to 42%.
 Following his defeat, Parkman was offered a position on the legal staff of United States Under Secretary of War Robert P. Patterson.
 Parkman withdrew his name from consideration due to opposition from Walsh and Massachusetts Democratic Party chairman William H. Burke Jr.